Cherreads

 Will stayed where he was.

 "The bloodline activation," Elias said.
 "When it fired.
-Wherever you were, whatever happened — P.A.C.I.F.I.C. logged it in real time."
-His voice had changed register — no longer the clinical detachment of a man reciting facts.
-Something quieter.
-The tone of someone delivering news they've already processed and are passing along because it would be dishonest not to.
+Wherever you were, whatever happened.
+P.A.C.I.F.I.C. logged it in real time."
+His voice changed register.
+He dropped the clinical detachment.
+It was the tone of someone delivering news they had already processed and were passing along because it would be dishonest not to.
 "The Mongol Founder bloodline is on a watch list that predates the System going live.
 I don't know how long.
 I don't know who built it.
 It's above my clearance."
 He held Will's gaze.
 "But there's a file, Will.
 On you.
 Someone above my pay grade has been watching since before you landed on the surface."

 The cavern was very quiet.